Hidden Gem: Importing CF Admin settings in ANY release via 'import wizard', even AFTER installation

 Does this import DSN passwords?

-But if some verify while others fail, you may want to check in the old CF admin (if you can still get to it) to see where they do or do not verify there.
+If some verify while others fail, you may want to check in the old CF admin (if you can still get to it) to see where they do or do not verify there.

 A potential gotcha: JVM settings not imported